shaneholloman/docmd/docs/plugins/seo.md

 ## Configuration Options

-The options in `config.js` serve as site-wide defaults.
+The options in the config file serve as site-wide defaults.
 For the best results, you should provide specific metadata for each page using frontmatter.

 ## Frontmatter for SEO